 Solvang is located in the center of Santa Barbara County’s acclaimed wine region—known especially for its outstanding Chardonnay, Pinot Noir, and Syrah, plus many others from more than 125 wineries.
-In downtown Solvang, tempt your palate at 20 wine-tasting rooms and wine bars, all within easy walking distance.
+In downtown Solvang, tempt your palate at nearly 20 wine-tasting rooms and wine bars, all within easy walking distance.

 Santa Barbara Urban Wine Trail

 Santa Barbara is home to California’s original Urban Wine Trail, a collection of more than two dozen wineries and tasting rooms located in downtown Santa Barbara and surrounding South Coast communities.
 Clustered in neighborhoods as diverse as the industrial chic Funk Zone, elegant Presidio Neighborhood and seaside Summerland, the eclectic tasting rooms and wine bars pour premium Santa Barbara County wines with a relaxed, friendly vibe.

 With a nickname like the “American Riviera®,” it’s no surprise that Santa Barbara is a place that pairs well with a glass of something sparkling in hand.
 Ten downtown tasting rooms on the Santa Barbara Bubble Trail offer sips of regionally produced effervescent vintages.
 The Bubble Trail also includes six specialty wine bars that pour sparklers by the glass from both local and international origins.